Wooper: Concept and creation

 Wooper is a species of fictional creatures called Pokémon created for the Pokémon media franchise.
 Developed by Game Freak and published by Nintendo, the Japanese franchise began in 1996, with the video games Pokémon Red and Green for the Game Boy, which were later released in North America as Pokémon Red and Blue in 1998.
 In these games and their sequels, the player assumes the role of a Trainer whose goal is to capture and use the creatures' special abilities to combat other Pokémon.
 Some Pokémon can transform into stronger species through a process called evolution via various means, such as exposure to specific items.
 Each Pokémon has one or two elemental types, which define its advantages and disadvantages when battling other Pokémon.
 A major goal in each game is to complete the Pokédex, a comprehensive Pokémon encyclopedia, by capturing, evolving, and trading with other Trainers to obtain individuals from all Pokémon species.

 Wooper was first introduced in Pokémon Gold and Silver.
 When developing the games, around 300 individual Pokémon designs were drafted by various members of the development team, with each deciding their names and features, revising the drafts as needed.
 During this process the team actively tried to avoid vague design concepts, as they felt this had caused difficulty in creating completed Pokémon during Red and Blue development.
 As the team selected which Pokémon would be included, they were drawn and finalized by lead artist Ken Sugimori.
 To maintain balance, many of the newer species did not appear in the early stages of the game.
 Additionally, many of the Pokémon were designed with merchandise in mind, taking into account the related Pokémon toy line and anime series.
 As a result, designs often had to be kept simplistic, something that caused strain for Sugimori and affected his approach to the next subsequent Pokémon franchise titles, Pokémon Ruby and Sapphire.

 Wooper is a blue Water and Ground-type Pokémon that resembles an axolotl with two legs and no arms.
-It also has a flat tail, external gills, three curved lines on its stomach, and antennae protruding from its head.
+It also has a flat tail, external gills, three curved lines on its stomach, and gills protruding from its head.
 In the beta release of Gold and Silver, it has a chubbier design and walks on all fours.
 Its name comes from the term "wooper looper," a term coined in Japanese for pet axolotls.
 A feature introduced in Pokémon Diamond and Pearl saw certain Pokémon, including Wooper, given gender differences.
-Female Wooper have shorter antennae.
+Female Wooper have shorter gills.
 Another design was later introduced, dubbed Paldean Wooper.
-Unlike regular Wooper, it has brown skin, the pattern on its stomach resembles a rib cage, and its antennae resemble a skull and crossbones.
+Unlike regular Wooper, it has a Poison and Ground typing, brown skin, the pattern on its stomach resembles a rib cage, and its gills make its head resemble a skull and crossbones.
 The original Wooper evolves into Quagsire, while Paldean Wooper evolves into Clodsire.